 Can You Stack 2 Mattresses on Top of Each Other?

-While sleeping on two mattresses placed on top of each other is okay on the short run, there are several shortcomings to this, which we’ll discuss in this guide.
+While it might work in some cases, there are several shortcomings to this, which we’ll discuss in this guide.

 Can you stack one mattress on top of another?